Ariaryy/AniName/README.md

 Available Variables:

 - `episode_format`: The format in which the episode filename will be renamed
-- `season_format`: The format in which the Anime season folder will be renamed
+- `season_format`: The format in which the Anime folder will be renamed

 Available fields: